TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/lora-cloud/_index.md

 In this guide, we assume you already [added the device]({{< ref "/devices/adding-devices" >}}) in {{% tts %}} Console.
 Please keep in mind that in case of using the LoRa Cloud Device Join Service for claiming, you have to tick the **External Join Server** box when adding the device in {{% tts %}} Console, as described [here]({{< ref "/devices/adding-devices#manually-create-end-device" >}}).

-Keep reading to learn how to integrate and make use of LoRa Cloud features.
+Keep reading the subtopics in the **left menu** to learn how to integrate and make use of LoRa Cloud features.